 Production difficulties and quality control problems and our reliance on third party suppliers to deliver quality products in a timely manner could harm our business.
 Occasionally, we have experienced production difficulties with respect to our products, including the delivery of products that do not meet our quality control standards.
 These quality problems have resulted in the past, and could result in the future, in stock outages or shortages in our markets with respect to such products, harming our sales and creating inventory write-offs for unusable products.
-In addition, these issues can negatively impact distributor confidence as well as potentially invite additional governmental scrutiny in our various markets.
+We recently experienced unprecedented demand for our limited offering of our new ageLOC Transformation skin care system.
+In addition this is the first time that we are launching a product globally on such a condensed launch schedule, which has added increased pressure on our supply chain.
+If we are not able to accurately forecast sales levels on a market by market basis, or are unable to produce a sufficient supply to meet such demand globally, we could have stockouts which could negatively impact enthusiasm of our distributors.